-Cost and charge coverage of the visit, laboratory testing and procedures will be based on student status (full-time or part-time), school or program, and student health insurance (enrolled or waived).
+If a student is eligible, there is no cost to the visit.
+However cost of vaccination, laboratory testing and procedures will be based on student status (full-time or part-time), school or program, and student health insurance (enrolled or waived).
 Read the Insurance and Eligibility Section.

 The Rutgers University Health Services in Newark is NOT an emergency room facility.
 It also does not have radiological or specialty services.

 Emergency room visit, specialist (e.g. cardiologist) consultation and radiological (e.g. x-rays) referral costs are covered according to the benefits described in the Student’s insurance policy.
 Please read carefully.